 Back in the day, copper was the most popular choice for a moonshine still because (a) copper is a soft metal, so it was easy to shape and build with, and (b) copper reacts with and eliminates the nasty sulfur compounds that form during fermentation.
 Copper’s biggest strength is the fact that it eliminates those sulfur compounds, making it an important step in distilling alcohol.
 But do you need your entire still to be made out of copper in order to get rid of those sulfides?
 Actually, no you don’t.
-Using even a small amount of a copper column packing such as copper mesh, copper scrubbers, or copper rings inside your stainless steel column will remove those sulfur compounds.
-So here are some questions to ask yourself when trying to decide between a stainless steel still or a copper still.
+Using even a small amount of an all-copper column packing such as mesh, scrubbers, or rings inside your stainless steel column will remove those sulfur compounds.
+So here are some questions to ask yourself when trying to decide which type of alcohol distiller to buy?

-Do I want to build or buy my moonshine still?
+Do I want to build or buy my still?

 If you’re going to build a still yourself, then you’re most likely going to use copper.
-Copper is a much softer metal than stainless steel, so it’s easier to build with—and it’s also usually easier to find copper parts.
+You can find tons of moonshine still plans online by doing a quick search.
+It is a much softer metal than stainless steel, so it’s easier to build with—and it’s also usually easier to find parts.
 Plus, copper is better at conducting heat than stainless steel is, so it’s a popular choice for the DIY crowd.
-But if you’re looking to buy a still instead of building one, you should ask yourself a few more questions before deciding whether to go with stainless or copper.
+But if you’re looking to buy a still instead of building one, you should ask yourself a few more questions before deciding which material to go with.

 What do I want to distill?

 As I mentioned above, copper is a vital component when you’re distilling spirits.
-However, your entire still doesn’t have to be made out of copper in order to get the sulfur-eliminating benefits that copper provides.
+However, your entire still doesn’t have to be made out of copper in order to get the sulfur-eliminating benefits.
 You can go with a stainless steel still and also use copper in your column packing.
 If you want to distill water or essential oils, you actually don’t want the chemical reaction that occurs with copper.
-Therefore, a stainless steel still can be used for distilling a variety of substances because you can use the copper column packing to distill your alcohol and then remove the copper packing to distill your water and essential oils.
-The copper still is more limited in this sense because it can only be used for distilling alcohol.
+Therefore, a stainless steel still can be used for distilling a variety of substances because you can use the copper column packing to distill your alcohol and then remove the column packing (or use ceramic raschig rings) to distill your water and essential oils.
+The copper still is more limited in this sense because it can only be usedas an alcohol distiller.

 What’s my budget?